 3 and Below Is Very Low UV Exposure: Enjoy The Suncarelessly!

-The UV Index of 3 or below is very low and occurs for almost 100% of the year.
+The understanding the uv index of 3 or below is very low and occurs for almost 100% of the year.
 It mostly occurs near large bodies of water, where there are few clouds, and during the spring and fall.
 This level of ultraviolet radiation is very safe and will not cause any harm to human health.

 The UV index is a measure of the strength of sunlight.
-It is measured on a scale from 0 to 11+, with zero being the lowest risk and 11+ being the highest.
+It is measured on a scale from 0 to 11+, with zero being the lowest risks of tanning and 11+ being the highest.
 The UV index does not change based on where you are.
 You can use these guidelines for any place on the planet.

 If you have skin cancer, it is important to see a doctor.
-Many skin cancers are treatable.
-Although skin cancer is rare, there is a risk that is too great for most people to ignore.
+Many cancers are treatable.
+Althoughit is rare, there is a risk that is too great for most people to ignore.
 The American Cancer Society estimates that about 2,700 cases of skin cancer were diagnosed in the U.S. in 2013, with more than 5,300 new cases expected in 2014.

 what uv index is best for tanning